Savannah Chrisley Teases New Project While Clad In Revealing White Tank Top

 The image captured Savannah at an up-close and personal angle.
 She did not use a geotag to indicate her exact location but was posed in front of cream-colored drapes.
 The Chrisley Knows Best star stared into the camera with a sultry gaze and a closed-mouth smile.
 The 22-year-old placed both hands around the frame of her face and made an “L” shape with her thumb and pointer finger.

-The image was cropped a few inches below Savannah’s chest, but that still gave her followers a good glimpse of her outfit, which was simple but sexy.
+The image was cropped a few inches below Savannah’s chest.
+However, followers still got a good glimpse of her outfit, which was simple but sexy.
 She sported a tank top with a bright white hue that popped against her allover glow.
 The piece had a scooping neckline that showed off an eyeful of cleavage.
-The garment looked similar to a wife beater and had thick straps that stretched over her fit arms.
+The garment had thick straps that stretched over her fit arms.
 To up the ante even further, Savannah appeared to be braless underneath the semi-sheer tank, exposing the silhouette of her chest.

 The reality star did not skip out on accessories and made sure to add plenty to her look.
-She went with a gold-theme and rocked a chunky bracelet with a thin necklace and ring to match.
+She went with a gold theme and rocked a chunky bracelet with a thin necklace and ring to match.
 Savannah wore a pair of large diamond earrings that added the perfect amount of sparkle to her ensemble.
-She styled her short blond tresses with a side part, and the front of her hair arched over her forehead, while she tucked the other side behind her ear.
+She styled her short blond tresses with a side part.
+The front of her hair arched over her forehead, while she tucked the other side behind her ear.

 The babe brought out all of her striking features with a full application of glam.
 She lined her eyes with what looked like dark black eyeliner and wore a few thick coats of mascara on her lashes.
 Savannah also appeared to brush her cheeks with blush and highlighter.